Malcolm Love: Early life and education

 Love was born in Des Moines, Iowa, and received his bachelor's degree from Simpson College in 1927.
-That same year he married Maude Hale, and together they had a daughter named Joan.
-He worked as a junior high school principal in Mashalltown, Iowa from 1927 to 1929, and Superintendent of Schools in Monroe, Iowa from 1929 to 1934.
+The same year he married Maude Hale, and they had a daughter.
+He worked as a junior high school principal in Mashalltown, Iowa from 1927 to 1929, and Superintendent of Schools in Monroe, Iowa, from 1929 to 1934.
 In 1933, Love received a Master of Arts degree from the University of Iowa, and in 1937 he received his Ph.D. from the same institution.

 After working at the University of Toledo as a professor of education in 1937 and 1938, he accepted a position of Dean of Administration at the College of Liberal Arts at Illinois Wesleyan University in 1938.
 During World War II Love was executive officer in charge of navy training schools at Ohio State University and at Gulfport, Mississippi.
 He returned to Illinois Wesleyan University in 1945.

 In 1948 Love accepted the position of dean of the College of Arts and Sciences at the University of Denver, where he worked until becoming president of the University of Nevada in 1950.